 I spent much of my free time along the shores of the Milwaukee River pictured below.
 Rivers, lakes and creeks still call to me as do the woods that frequently accompany them.
 Although I was only 9 or 10, my mother somehow never restricted my younger brother Bernie and me from going to the river or to Lake Michigan, for that matter.
 It seems she was worried once when the river was roaring and at flood stage.
 My brother and I loved to watch the raging water flowing over the rocks in the river.
 We were standing right next to the wild river's edge when we heard someone calling, "Hey boys."
 We turned around and saw two policemen looking down at us from the top of the hill.
 "You the Beiswenger boys?" they asked.
 "Yeah," we answered.
 "You okay?" they asked.
 "Yup," we said, and the two policemen turned around and left.
 My mother never admitted to sending them, and we didn't ask.
 Those experiences, being on our own, built our confidence.

 Taking the wheels from our old broken wagon, and with some 2x4s I found behind the garage; I built a new wagon, 7 feet long.
 It was steered with levers.
-For Halloween, I added a small house and a hay stack, dressed my friends in white sheets; and we pushed the affair .8 miles to Shorewood High School to enter a Halloween costume contest.
+For Halloween, I added a small house and a hay stack, dressed my friends in white sheets; and we pushed the affair almost a mile to Shorewood High School to enter a Halloween costume contest.
 We won first prize.

 We moved to Granville, Wisconsin (later annexed by Milwaukee) when I was 12.
 My dad took me to the largest hotel in Milwaukee where he worked as the Chief Electrician.
 There I saw the elevator room with its banks of clicking relays.
 I begged my dad for a relay, and after 3 months he brought one home and handed it to me with no explanation.
 I blew a few fuses until I understood how it worked.
 Then I discovered how one could cause a relay to latch - stay on - with the push of a momentary-switch pushbutton.
 It "remembered" that I had pushed the button!
 That simple discovery started me along on my career.